 - Jointing seals have become more watertight and durable

 - New pipe laying and installation methodologies have been introduced.

 Concrete drainage products are among the first to be manufactured to a family of European and British Standards.
 Demanding standards ensure high performance systems.
 Concrete pipe Standards are designed to achieve high levels of performance.
 This includes rigorous testing at every stage of manufacture.

-- BS EN 1916 and 1917 provide information relating to essential performance requirements on material and product characteristics, product strength and testing, watertightness testing, and product sampling and inspection.
+- BS EN 1916 and 1917.
+These relate to performance requirements on material and product, product strength and testing, water-tightness testing, product sampling and inspection.

-- Complementary standards BS 5911 Parts 1 and 3 (for pipes, manholes, and cover slabs) cover other aspects, including detailed cement/concrete content information, geometrical characteristics and finishing, sizes and strength class.
+- BS 5911 Parts 1 and 3.
+These are complimentary to BS EN1916 and BS EN1917.
+They cover other aspects, including cement content information for concrete, geometrical characteristics, sizes and strength class.

-- BS 5911 Part 4 covers reinforced and unreinforced inspection chambers and Part 6 with road gullies and gully cover slabs.
+- BS 5911 Parts 4 and 6.
+Part 4 covers reinforced and unreinforced inspection chambers and Part 6 relates to road gullies and gully cover slabs.